Revealing Hidden Topology of Complex Vector Beams via Plasmonic Interactions: Generation and Probing of Topologically Encoded CVBs

 In attempt to compare three specific cases obtained with different voltages of $V_Q = 1.8V$, $2.2V$ and $3.8V$ the Poincar\'{e}-sphere trajectories of the generated CVBs are carefully examined.
-We note that in cases where a phaseless spot appears, the Stokes parameters trace a characteristic \rotatebox[origin=c]{45}{$\infty$}-shaped trajectory on the sphere.
+We note that in cases where a phaseless spot appears, the Stokes parameters trace a characteristic\rotatebox[origin=c]{45}{$\infty$}-shaped trajectory on the sphere.
 In contrast, at $V_Q = 2.2V$ — corresponding to a dark central region — the trajectory expands and nearly closes into a circular double loop.
 Importantly, this path does not lie exactly on the equatorial plane (as expected from a pure radial state) but is significantly inclined, indicating a hybrid polarization structure.
 We believe that this tilt—most likely caused by parasitic retardation in the $Q$-plate—is a key factor governing the topological behavior of the CVB.
 Unlike ideal radial or azimuthal polarization states, which lie strictly on the equator of the Poincar\'{e} sphere and involve only linear polarization components, this tilt drives the polarization trajectory away from the equator and introduces ellipticity.
 As a result, the polarization evolution spans both hemispheres of the Poincar\'{e} sphere, indicating that variations in linear orientation are now accompanied by changes in ellipticity across the CVB.

 For $|V\rangle$ input polarization the path is qualitatively similar, but, as expected, it is lying on the opposite side of the sphere (see Appendix 1).
 As a result, the polarization ellipse major axis is parallel to the circular slit, which leads to a destructive interference at the center and consequently producing a persistent dark spot.
 For the numerical analysis the $Q$-plate is modeled as a stack of $N$ LCs layers, where each layer is rotated by an angle $\tfrac{\Theta}{N}$.
-At the final LCs layer, the cumulative rotation reaches $\Theta$.
+At the final LCs layer, the cumulative rotation reaches $\Theta \approx 0.5\pi$ (here ``$\approx$'' denotes an uncertainty of $\pm 0.03\pi$ to match the experimental results).
 The voltage-dependent phase retardation is given as, $\delta(V) = \frac{2\pi}{\lambda}\,(n_e(V) - n_o)\,d$, where $d$ is the LCs thickness, $n_o$ the ordinary refractive index, and $n_e(V)$ the extraordinary index, which varies with the applied voltage.
 While the total retardation of $\delta$ is distributed across the whole stack, each layer contributes a retardation of $\tfrac{\delta}{N}$.